ous-uio-bioinfo-core/batch-adjust-warning-figures/response_to_towfic/README.md

 <br/>

 [**GEO:GSE61901**](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE61901)
-Data set used in the original article by Towfic et al. and in their Letter To The Editor.
+Data set used in the original article by Towfic et al. and in their Letter to the Editor.
 Data from the two strips are kept as separate observations to be used as technical replicates, or erroneously as biological replicates.

 <br/>
 <br/>